-It is the candidate's responsibility to be sure their equipment and workspace meet all of the requirements for Live Remote Proctoring.
+The candidate's responsible for ensuring their equipment and workspace meet all the requirements for Live Remote Proctoring.

 If a candidate makes an appointment for remote proctoring and is unable to test due to not meeting the technical requirements or physical requirements of the workspace, the candidate will forfeit their examination fees and will need to follow the transfer policies in place for their exam.
-Please see your exam's transfer policies.